leftyfl1p/leftyfl1p.github.io/depictions/riftboard/index.md

   couple minor changes, mostly in preferences.
 Still looking for translators.
 This tweak puts springboard above your current app.
 Configure in settings.
 changelog: >
+  - **735**: Fixed single press home button.
+So you don't have to use the fix on my repo anymore for this tweak at least.
+  Free copy to anyone who emails me if it works for you.

   - **687:** Added the following translations:
     - \- Korean
     - \- Maltese